What Does a Crime Scene Investigator Do?

 - Experience: Law enforcement experience is required to become a crime scene investigator.
 Additionally, people wishing to become crime scene investigators should have training in the collection and processing of forensic evidence.
 Those already in crime scene investigator positions receive significant amounts of continuing education to keep up with advances in technology and professional practice.

 - Certification: Certifications and licenses typically are not necessary for entry into this field.
 However, should you choose to become certified, the International Crime Scene Investigators Association (ICSIA) offers certifications to those who qualify.
-Applicants must be actively employed by law enforcement and must have at least two years experience in crime scene processing.
+Applicants must be actively employed by law enforcement and must have at least two years of experience in crime scene processing.
 Additional requirements for certification are listed on the site.

 To learn about the specific requirements for employment in your area, contact your local police department, the sheriff's department, and the state police to inquire about crime scene investigator qualifications at their facility.